darrenswhite/plagiarism-detection-plugin/worklog.md

   - Timestamp: when the change was made
 - Made Settings persistent with the application not per project - previously users had to enter their credentials per project
+- Added external change detection.
+These changes aren't saved yet as an algorithm will need to be written to check what has changed.